 Early stages of colorectal cancer usually present no symptoms.
 It is highly treatable if detected early.
 Colonoscopy is the only test to prevent colorectal cancer, with its unique ability to remove polyps before they turn into cancer.
 It is the only screening test recommended at 10-year intervals, because it’s by far the best test at finding precancerous polyps.

-With the recent passing of Chadwick Boseman from colorectal cancer, we are reminded more than ever, of the importance of screening early for colorectal cancer, even in the midst of a pandemic.
+We need to remind patients now, more than ever before, of the importance screening early for colorectal cancer, even in the midst of a pandemic.
 Routine screening is safe and should not be delayed; colorectal cancer can be prevented and lives saved.

 The American Society for Gastrointestinal Endoscopy (ASGE) has collated critical information here to enable you to make informed choices about your health care.

 Colonoscopy is the gold standard in colorectal cancer screening.
 It’s the best test for finding precancerous polyps, the only test that allows for removal of precancerous polyps during the exam and the only test recommended at 10 year intervals.
 Learn more about colonoscopy below.